JonathanMagnan/ireviewapple.com/pages/documentations/apple-homepage.md

 If you own Apple devices, iReview Apple is the guide that will help you find relevante information on items.

-From products comparison to technological *hacks*, iReview Apple will help you find all sorts of information on oldies and newbies created by Apple.
+From products comparison to technological *hacks*, iReview Apple will help you find all sorts of knowledge on oldies and newbies created by Apple.